WSDOT-GIS/GeoPortal/README.md

 ## Query String Parameters ##

 ### config ###
 Use the *config* parameter to specify a configuration other than the default.
 The currently supported configurations are listed below.
+This value is case-insensitive.

+* airport
+* config
 * Freight
 * FunctionalClass
+* internal-airport
+* internal-Freight
-* RFIP
+* internal-RFIP

 #### layers ####
 The *layers* parameter is used to specify which layers will be turned on when the map is loaded.